MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsEnhancedEncryptionPolicy.md

 ### -Identity
 Unique identifier assigned to the teams enhanced encryption policy.
-Use the "Global" Identity if you wish modify the policy set for the entire tenant.
+Use the "Global" Identity if you wish to retrieve the policy set for the entire tenant.

 ```yaml
 Type: XdsIdentity